sensotix/dmn-eval-js/README.md

 As input entries, simple unary tests according to the DMN specification are supported, with some additions:

 - an endpoint can also be arithmetic expression
-- a simple values can also be function invocation
+- a simple value can also be function invocation
 - a simple literal can also be a null literal
 - a date time literal can also be "date and time"
 - brackets in arithmetic expressions are supported